csabakollar/terraform-provider-pshdns/README.md

   type = "string"
 }

-provider "windns" {
+provider "pshdns" {
   server = "mydc.mydomain.com"
   username = "${var.username}"
   password = "${var.password}"
-  usessl = true
-}
+  ssh_server = "<windows server, which has opensshd installed and running>
+  ssh_port = "<port where the opensshd is running>
+  dns_server = "<windows server, which hosts the zones you want to manager records in>" }

 #create an a record
-resource "windns" "dns" {
+resource "pshdns" "dns" {
   record_name = "testentry1"
   record_type = "A"
   zone_name = "mydomain.com"